 Stain or Treat the Wood

-After the fence has been installed, it is now a good idea to stain or treat the wood
+After the fence has been installed, it is a good idea to stain or treat the wood.

 This is usually done per manufacturer instructions.
-A good idea at this point in the fence installation process is to apply wood preservative around the base posts to prevent wood from rotting.
+At this point in the fence installation process, a good idea is to apply wood preservative around the base posts to prevent wood from rotting.

 Pressure-treated wood should not be stained or finished until the wood has fully dried.
 It will also not require more water-proofing or preservation.